-To summarize the procedures, normally reports must be received by the Dean of Students or other designee of the President Director of Public Safety, Master Sergeant Christopher Gough (203) 332-5024 within thirty (30) days of the date of a possible violation or within thirty (30) days of the date the facts constituting a possible violation were known.
+To summarize the procedures, normally reports must be received by the Dean of Students or other designee of the Chief Executive Officer or the Director of Public Safety, 203-332-5024 within thirty (30) days of the date of a possible violation or within thirty (30) days of the date the facts constituting a possible violation were known.
 However, the College recognizes that the decision to file a report of sexual misconduct or relationship violence is difficult and may take some time.
 Because memories may fade and witnesses may become inaccessible, the sooner information is gathered, the greater is the ability of the College to effectively investigate and resolve the matter fairly to all parties concerned.